 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by Knopf Books for Young Readers on November 8, 2011 and has 849 pages.
+fantasy that was published by Knopf Books for Young Readers on November 8, 2011 and has 849 pages.

 Explore it on Goodreads or Amazon.

 Fourth and last in the Inheritance Cycle fantasy adventure series for middle-grade readers.

 In 2011, Inheritance was nominated for the Premio El Templo de las Mil Puertas Nominee for Mejor novela extranjera perteneciente a saga.

 It’s the usual plot of the cast of thousands of good guys under an incredible strain attempting to save the world from the seemingly too-strong bad guys.